 We battle our self-image issues, strive to stay fit and attractive, seek to find relevance, worry about our children, care for ill or aging loved ones, squeak out financial provision…and for most- all the while deeply desiring the absolute love of one man.
 We want him to tell us we’re beautiful…and make us believe he really thinks so.
 We want him to point out the ways we are significant, to reassure us about our children, to partner with us as we care for others and to work as hard as we do to provide.
 That’s romantic contentment.

 That’s the way we’re wired and it’s no mistake because all those things are according to God’s model for romance and marriage.
 But in order to achieve this picture-perfect design, there is one major requirement: Two people who are willing to hold up their end of the equation.
 Many women don’t get that.
 They want the fabulous leading man but don’t see that instead of being the leading lady, they’re the lazy, sarcastic, self-absorbed side-kick.
 Or maybe they have good hearts but aren’t really putting in the time and energy it takes to keep their end of the teeter-totter off the ground.

 We can’t expect to be regarded as a princess if we act like a commoner.
 As daughters of the King, our first priority should be to make sure our lives reflect the character of our Father.
 If so, we’re worthy of (and will attract) a man who wants to treat us accordingly.

 Whether you’re single or in a committed relationship do you feel that you’re lacking romance?
 Why is it important?
-What can you do today to add a little pizzazz to your life today?
+What can you do today to add a little pizzazz to your life?
 Please share opinions and pass this post on to encourage others.